progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--I mentioned earlier that a header is stored with the content.
 Let’s take a minute to look at how Git stores its objects.
 You’ll see how to store a blob object — in this case, the string "what is up, doc?" — interactively in the Ruby scripting language.
 You can start up interactive Ruby mode with the `irb` command:-->

-Wir haben kurz erwähnt, daß zusammen mit einem Inhalt ein Header gespeichert wird.
+Wir haben kurz erwähnt, dass zusammen mit einem Inhalt ein Header gespeichert wird.
 Schauen wir uns also genauer an, wie genau Git Objekte speichert.
 Du wirst sehen, wie ein Blob Objekt – in diesem Fall der String „what is up, doc?“ (xxx übersetzen? xxx) gespeichert wird.
 Dazu nuten wir den interaktiven Ruby Modus, den Du mit dem `irb` Befehl starten kannst:

 	$ irb
 	>> content = "what is up, doc?"